ginkgobioworks/react-json-schema-form-builder/docs/Usage.md

 }
 ```

-The full type definition of the mods that can be passed into the `FormBuilder` and `PreDefinedGallery` (they must be passed into both!) are as follows:
+The full type definition of the mods that can be passed into the `FormBuilder` and `PredefinedGallery` (they must be passed into both!) are as follows:

 ``` react
 export type Mods = {